mpmc/HS602/README.md

 * Can be used to control a HS602 encoder over the Internet.
 Although I wouldn't recommend it, it's too insecure!
 * Simple and easy to understand/use, uses getters/setters.
 * Versions 0.1.1>= are PEP8 compliant.
-* Minimal requirements, uses just threading, queue, socket and gettext (for optional translation).
+* Minimal requirements, uses just socket and gettext (for optional translation).

 ## Install